-The modest strength of the Malthusian population force in our model begs the question whether our model with these parameters can explain the large increase in the population of England that occurred after 1750 (see Figure 6).
+The modest strength of the Malthusian population force in our model begs the question whether our model can explain, with these parameter values, the large increase in the population of England that occurred after 1750 (see Figure 6).
 In 1740, the population of England was 6 million.
 By 1860, it had risen to almost 20 million.
-The population therefore grew at a compound rate of 10.4% per decade over this 120 year period.
+The population therefore grew at a compound rate of 10.4% per decade over this 120-year period.